How To Earn (and Keep) Trust As An eLearning Instructor

 It’s difficult to maintain eye contact with your students when you’re online, even supposing that you have two-way cameras. eLearning instructors are restricted in their body language.
 And the eLearning environment lacks presence - that human element of warmth, physicality, closeness - the intangibles that allow people to bond.
 This makes it particularly difficult for eLearning instructors to gain the trust of their online students.

 So how do we work around that to invite our online students to exist in our presence (a phrase I gratefully attribute to Jen Louden and Michele Lisenbury-Christensen)?
-Well, here are 4 suggestions.
+Well, here are 4 tips.

 I have to admit that this is where I have the most difficulty.
 My background is as an adjunct instructor in the Humanities.
 I’m accustomed to cycling 250 online students/ year.
 In that world, I had to segregate my teaching life and my work life and in order to teach, write, and edit simultaneously.
 As an eLearning instructor, I now have to re-train myself, opening doors into my world of writing and editing to be available to my students outside a set “office hour” mentality.